SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 > The difference between the edges and weighted is that the edges are just a connection between the nodes, but the weighted have a value of the edge.

+## Terminology
+* **Vertex** - A vertex, also called a "node", is a data object that can have zero or more adjacent vertices.
+* **Edge** - An edge is a connection between two nodes.
+* **Vertex Adjacency** - When a vertex is connected to another vertex.
+* **In-degree** - The number of edges pointing to a vertex in a directed graph.
+* **Out-degree** - The number of edges pointing out of a vertex in a directed graph.
+* **Path** - A path is a sequence of edges between two vertices.
+* **Self-Loop** - A self-loop is an edge that connects a vertex to itself.
+* **Cycle Graph** - Is a node that can traverse through a path and return to itself.
+* **Acyclic Graph** - When a directed graph doesn't have cycle vertex it's called Acyclic.
+* **Connected Graph** - A connected graph is graph in which each vertex is connected to at least one other vertex.
+* **Disconnected Graph** - A disconnected graph is a graph where some vertices may not have edges.
+* **Complete Graph** - A complete graph is a graph where each vertex is connected to every other vertex.
+* **Subgraph** - A subgraph is a subset of the vertices and edges of a graph.
+* **Simple Graph** - A simple graph is an unweighted, undirected graph containing no loops or multiple edges.
+* **Dense Graph** - A graph is dense if the number of edges is close to the maximal number of edges.
+* **Sparse Graph** - A graph is sparse if the number of edges is close to the minimal number of edges.
+* **Tree** - A tree is an undirected graph which contains no cycles.
+* **Strongly Connected Graph** - A directed graph is strongly connected when there is a path between each pair of vertices.
+* **Weakly Connected Graph** - A directed graph is weakly connected when there is a path between each pair of vertices when the graph
+* **Simple Path** - A simple path is a path with no repeated vertices.

 ### Graph Representation